tindyc/Combat-Canvas/README.md

       - In your IDE terminal, type: ``touch .gitignore``
       - List the files and directories to be excluded from live deployment, within the .gitignore file.
       - Save in your repository root directory.

-The working websites has been deployed

-# Deployment steps

 ## Credits